Burger King: Controversies

 Controversies and disputes have arisen with groups such as People for the Ethical Treatment of Animals (PETA), governmental and social agencies, and unions and trade groups over various topics.
 These situations have touched on legal and moral concepts such as animal rights, corporate responsibility, ethics, and social justice.
 In many of the cases, the situations raised legal questions, dealt with legal compliance, or resulted in legal remedies such as changes in contractual procedure or binding agreements between parties.
 The resolutions to these legal matters have often altered the way the company interacts and negotiates contracts with its suppliers and franchisees, or how it does business with the public.

 One example is an issue involving members of the Islamic faith over the interpretation of the Muslim version of canon law, Shariah, regarding the promotional artwork on a dessert package in the United Kingdom raised issues of cultural sensitivity, and, with the former example, posed a larger question about what companies must do to ensure the smooth operation of their businesses in the communities they serve.

 Legal cases and disputes

-The Burger King restaurant in Mattoon, Illinois, originally owned by the Hoots family.
-This location was one subject of major litigation by Burger King.

 Burger King has been involved in several legal disputes and cases, as both plaintiff and defendant, in the years since its founding in 1954.
 Depending on the ownership and executive staff at the time of these incidents, the company's responses to these challenges have ranged from a conciliatory dialog with its critics and litigants, to a more aggressive opposition with questionable tactics and negative consequences.
 The company's response to these various issues has drawn praise as well as, in some instances, suggestions of political appeasement.

 Legal decisions from suits involving Burger King have set contractual law precedents in regards to long-arm statutes, the limitations of franchise agreements, and ethical business practices.
 Many of these decisions have helped define general business dealings that continue to shape the entire marketplace.